-We have a clear view of what we want Allianz to look like in the future: simple, digital and scalable for us means new business models, harmonised assets, trouble-free processes without legacy and enhanced data availability and analytics.
-It means enabling our people and freeing up their time for innovation and customer service.
+We have a clear view of what we want Allianz to look like in the future: simple, digital and scalable

+Simple

-Simple : Our overarching principle is to focus on what really matters and to keep it simple.
+• Our overarching principle is to focus on what really matters and to keep it simple.
 We are aiming to have fewer and more intuitive products which have no negative surprises for our customers.
 The Allianz Customer Model is the driver of this transformation.
-Digital : Digital by Default will be the nature of our organisation, both at the front and back end.

 Digital